Urban Design & Architecture Advisory Panel (UDAAP)

-Design review may include staff review, UDAAP review, or a combination of both.
+Design review is required per Title 4 of Article 32 - Zoning, and may include staff review, UDAAP review, or a combination of both.
 The Department engages the Panel for review and professional design assistance for a range of projects that may include, but are not limited to:

 - Signature sites, new construction, and substantial rehabilitation,

 - City School Projects,

 - Projects that require Planning Commission approval,

 - Significant projects proposed within communities and/or along main transportation corridor,

 - Projects within Urban Renewal and/or conservation areas,